Fellowships Requiring Separate Application

 Several highly desirable and prestigious Fellowships exist at Maxwell.
 The Snow Fellowships in Non-Profit Management and the Robertson Foundation for Government Fellowships along with a few others require a separate application for consideration.
 The timing of these fellowship selections is generally consistent with our departmental awards process.

 The John Ben Snow and Vernon Snow Fellowships in Non-Profit Management

 The Snow Foundation provides each Fellow a stipend of $15,000, disbursed in equal monthly installments of $1,250 over the duration of the MPA program.
 Syracuse University matches this award with a 40 credit hour tuition scholarship.
 Additionally, Snow Fellows serve up to 16 hours per week at a local foundation (CNY Community Foundation) during the academic year.

 To be considered for a Snow Fellowship award a separate letter of application is necessary.
 This letter should summarize your background and interests in non-profit management and state your commitment to enter this field upon graduation.
-Please enclose a resume/curricula vita with the letter and address it to: The Snow Fellowship Selection Committee, c/o the Department of Public Administration and International Affairs, 215 Eggers Hall, Syracuse, NY 13244.
-You may include this letter with your application.
+Please address the letter to: The Snow Fellowship Selection Committee. c/o the Department of Public Administration and International Affairs.
+This may be uploaded with your application, or sent electronically with a copy of your current resume to firstname.lastname@example.org with the Subject line (your last name): Snow Fellowship.
+We will share your letter and resume with the selection committee.
 Deadline for consideration is February 15.